 Electricity.
 Fuel.
 Water.
 Food.
-Universal Energy and the systems it powers can sustainably deliver all of these resources indefinitely.
+Scarcity Zero and the systems it powers can sustainably deliver all of these resources indefinitely.
 Yet even with these four resources provided, we still need materials with which to power our ever-evolving economy and build our ever-advancing society.
 Materials are themselves a resource, and as such they remain subject to the same laws of cost and scarcity as energy resources.
 Forests get cut down, quarries run dry, and both metal and composites are subject to market forces driven by scarcity.

 Previous chapters have alluded to technological breakthroughs that have allowed us to build sophisticated systems on scales and at prices that were previously thought impossible.
 Of these breakthroughs, several have involved the invention of high-performance synthetic polymers – commonly referred to as “plastics.”
 When we think of plastics, we often imagine substances we’d see around our homes or workplaces: grocery bags, containers, appliance sidings, and the like.
 These kinds of plastics are commonly used in manufacturing because they are easy to produce at relatively low cost.